- Home

 - All employees shall in no way interfere with or prevent the filing of a claim, as all persons have the “right” to file, valid or not.

 - All employees will protect every claimant as to the “effective date” of the claim, wherever possible.
-This includes advising the claimant of any inadequacies which may cause a delayed effective date.
+This includes advising the claimant of any inadequacies that may delay the effective date.

 - All employees will keep confidential all records and communications pertaining to the client’s case.